hgaberra/FortinetKubernetesLab/README.md

 ![example output](./content/output28.png)
 ![example output](./content/output29.png)

-Now you can see a live view of the real server pool by going to FortiView > SLB Logical Topology.
+Now you can see a live view of the real server pool by going to FortiView > Logical Topology.

 ![example output](./content/output30.png)